top of page

 EQUIPMENT: supplied by instructor

-WET FELTED VESSEL, Shari Bronson
+FELTED TEA COSY, Shari Bronson

 HALF DAY, Fri.
-Mar.29, 1-5pm CLASS 105 *FULL*
+Mar.21, 1-5pm CLASS 104 (FULL)

 SKILL: beginner, ability to perform felting rolling actions by hand